kaikalii/sonny/docs_src/chains/basics.md

 c: 1 -> 2 -> 3 -> b
 ```

-In the program above, `a` is called from the second link in `b`, so `b` now looks at the values passed to it from the two previous links in 'c'. `1` is ignored, and `c` evaluates to `8`.
+In the program above, `a` is called from the second link in `b`, so `b` now looks at the values passed to it from the two previous links in `c`. `1` is ignored, and `c` evaluates to `8`.
 Understanding why this is can be a bit complicated.
 The steps are as follows:

 * The `!1` in in the first link of `b` becomes the `3` that it sees from the previous link in `c`.
 * The `!1` in `b`'s call to `a` becomes the `3` that it sees from the previous link in `b`.